YofarDev/Rizz-Againt-The-Machine/README.md

 1. Download the latest Android release from the [releases page](https://github.com/YofarDev/Rizz-Againt-The-Machine/releases/).
 2. Open the APK with your android device to install the application.

-## Issues

-- Ollama is currently not working with the web version (CORS error).
-- I have not tested Anthropic and OpenAI APIs yet